 January 2021 – Present

-- Develop detailed program roadmaps, allocate resources, and ensure timely delivery of milestones.
+- Develop detailed program roadmaps, and ensure timely delivery of milestones.

 Program Coordinator